aliftype/mada/README.md

 Mada can work also as a display typeface giving modernist and simplistic feeling.

-Mada comes in 6 weights (Light, Regular, Medium, SemiBold, Bold and Black).
+Mada comes in 5 weights (Light, Regular, SemiBold, Bold and Black).

 Building
 --------